Writer / Gary W. Weitzel

 - Processed foods, boxed/packaged foods; Candy; and Acidic drinks.
 These are key contributors to poor oral health.

 Studies show enamel starts to demineralize or soften at a pH of 5.5 and below.
 This is when cavities start to form.
 Starting as small white spots, over time cavities grow and become yellow, brown then black as they acquire stain and the decay process becomes more extensive.
 Continued intake of acids and food, along with the bacteria in plaque can get caught in the soft and porous enamel and further accelerate the decay process.
+To prevent that disaster from happening, you can seek the aid of companies like all on 4 Gold Coast.

 Pure water is the savior of teeth and water is an essential part of your whole mouth hygiene regimen.
 The pH of pure water is 7.0.
 Water is the best thing you can drink to cleanse your teeth and prevent acid erosion of the enamel.
 Your family can reduce the acid in the mouth after eating or drinking acidic beverages by simply brushing teeth or thoroughly rinsing your mouth with pure water.
 It’s even OK to swallow afterward if you wish!